globalpayments-samples/online-payments-auth-and-delayed-capture/nodejs/README.md

-# Node.js Card Payment Example
+# Node.js Authorization and Delayed Capture Example

-This example demonstrates card payment processing using Express.js and the Global Payments SDK.
+This example demonstrates authorization and delayed capture payment processing using Express.js and the Global Payments SDK.

 ## Requirements